 Fishing is permitted on the Yampa River, but be advised that water clarity is not great in Dinosaur National Monument.
 Fishing is best in Utah below the confluence with the Green River at Jones Hole.
-You can obtain a Utah fishing license at www.wildlife.utah.gov/fishing/ or at the Vernal Wal-Mart (435) 789-9784, which is a 5-minute drive from the OARS warehouse.
-If you would like to fish while still in Colorado, you can obtain a Colorado fishing license at www.wildlife.state.co.us/Fishing/.
-You need to bring your own fishing gear.
-Please bring your rod in a protective hard case.
+If you are going to fish on your OARS trip you will need to purchase Colorado and/or Utah state fishing licenses for your trip.
+You will also need to bring your own rod, tackle, and/or bait*.

 The Portable Toilet